 What's next?

-With the next post, I will go three years further in the future.
-In C++20 we get atomic smart pointers.
-In accordance with their C++11 pendants they are called std::atomic_shared_ptr and std::atomic_weak_ptr.
+With the next post, I will go three years further.
+In C++20, we get atomic smart pointers.
+Following their C++11 pendants, they are called std::atomic_shared_ptr and std::atomic_weak_ptr.

 My special thanks to Embarcadero